Why do I need an Atlanta workers’ compensation lawyer?

 From there, the ALJ will make a decision either affirming or denying the original decision.
 If a claimant is unhappy with the administrative law judge’s opinion, he may seek additional review from the State Board of Workers’ Compensation’s appellate team.

 Georgia’s laws of workers’ compensation can be very complex in nature.
-However, by working a knowledgeable Atlanta workers compensation lawyer throughout the process, you can help ensure a seamless and low-stress experience.
+However, by working a knowledgeable Atlanta workers comp lawyer throughout the process, you can help ensure a seamless and low-stress experience.
 To get started, contact Ted A. Greve & Associates in Atlanta today at 800-375-9190.